Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Measurements of student learning and transfer

 \section{Measurements of student learning and transfer}

-In this section we will discuss some data that we have examined over the years and that help us judge the success of this course.
-First, we directly compare students who took the Physics 7 series with those who took our previous physics series (Physics 5).
+In this section we will discuss some data that we have examined over the years and that help us judge some of the results of this course.
+First, we directly compare students who took the CLASP series with those who took our previous physics series (Physics 5).
 Then we discuss scores on concept inventories.
-Finally, we discuss our students' more general understandings of what science (specifically, physics) is.
+Finally, we discuss our students' general attitudes about physics.